Jean Lafitte: New Orleans tourism

 Lafitte's Blacksmith Shop is named after him.
 Located on Bourbon Street, it is associated with Lafitte, who may have spent time there in his earlier years.
 He was said to use it as a base for arranging the transfer of smuggled goods.
 His brother Pierre Lafitte was a blacksmith.

 Constructed in the 1720s, the structure stands today as possibly the oldest building in the United States housing a bar (Lafitte's Blacksmith Shop Bar).

-The Jean Lafitte Swamp Tour, held in the eponymous Jean Lafitte National Historical Park and Preserve, is also named after the pirate/privateer.
-Located 25 minutes from downtown New Orleans, Jean Lafitte Swamp Tours has been operating daily bayou tours since the 1980s.
-Guides educate the public on wildlife, Cajun culture, and life on the bayou.